abst0603/ASAP/README.md

 samples: the output matrix which contains the samples

+##C++
+To build the run file please download the nanoflann library.
+It's a header-only library, therefore you don't need to install it, however, you should add the address of "utils.h" and "nanoflann.hpp" to your search address.
+This code can only process 3D data points, and it is not implemented for a higher dimension yet.

 ## Citation
 @inproceedings{Taghribi2020,
 title = {ASAP - A Sub-sampling Approach for Preserving Topological Structures},